yaloms/h-core-snapshot/README.md

 H-Core Snapshot stabilizes the execution-mode.

 # Demo
 Same prompt.
 Two conversations.
+Default ChatGPT drifts into explanation.
+H-Core Snapshot executes the task.

 Prompt:
 How can model drift be stabilized in production systems?